gaehlerm/SoftwareEngineering/README.md

 These four rules will accompany us throughout our book.

 //make a list of the 4 rules in a box
+- We write code that is easy to understand.
+- We write automated tests that cover all our code.
+- We constantly clean up our code.
+- We write code in order to create value for our customers.

 ## About this book
 // move to preface?

 Writing a book about software development is hard.
 Harder than writing a book about physics or math.
 Physics and math are accurate sciences and you can derive all your formulas.
 Software engineering on the other hand it not an accurate science.
-There are some best practice rules but it is never really clear whether you may apply one rule or another.
+There are at most some best practice rules but it is never really clear whether you may apply one rule or another.
 The best example is naming of variables, functions and classes.
 There is no right nor wrong.
 There are only trade offs.
 I can only give you some general rules of thumb and you'll have to figure out yourself how to apply them.
 This will take practice and preferably you'll work together with some more experienced coworker who can help you in case you have any questions.
 This book tries to be a manual, but ultimately you'll have to learn for yourself how to apply the recommendations written in here.

 # 5. Single responsibility principle

-Every object does exactly one thing.
-Everything is done by exactly one object.
+**Every object does exactly one thing.
+Everything is done by exactly one object.**

-There are different definitions of the Single Responsibility Principle (SRP).
+There are different definitions of the Single Responsibility Principle (SRP) [citation Clean Architecture].
 I don’t think the differences between them really matter.
+The highlighted version above is my personal understanding of the SRP.
 It is much more important that you get the idea behind it.

 The SRP is probably one of the most important topics in this book and in all of software development.
 It says that every piece of code should have exactly one task.
 It is the foundation to write readable code.